 - Using a separate lint free cloth, dab the jewellery dry being sure to pay extra attention to moisture build up in the knots.

-- Leave your jewellery on a dry towel to make sure it is properly dried before storing. (please never use a hairdryer or expose this type of jewellery to heat)
+- Leave your jewellery on a dry towel to make sure it is properly dried before storing. (please never use a hairdryer or expose pearls to any kind of drastic temperature change.)

-Connoisseurs Jewellery Wipes are perfect for giving your pearl jewellery a quick touch up.
-The small lightweight packaging makes them perfect for travel so you can keep your pearls sparkling while out on the go
+Connoisseurs Jewellery Wipes are perfect for cleaning pearl jewellery.
+The small lightweight packaging also makes them perfect for travel so you can keep your pearls shimmering while you’re on the go.